Associate Professor, Philosophy

 CSDE Research Areas:

 - Carole Lee on Opening the Black Box of Peer Review (8/1/2017)

 - CSDE Welcomes New Affiliates (4/3/2017)

 There are a number of ways her research connects with CSDE’s focus on Demographic Measurements and Methods.
 She has worked towards introducing new concepts and methods for measuring biases in the allocation of journal pages and grant dollars.
 In recent work, she introduced the notion of “commensuration bias” in grant and journal review, where these biases can work against not only women, racial/ethnic minorities, and junior researchers – commensuration bias can also lead other problematic patterns in publication and funding across science (Lee 2015).
 Along these lines, she and her collaborator Elena Erosheva (Department of Statistics) created new methods for measuring commensuration bias.
 In recognition of these ideas, they won First Prize in the category of Most Creative Idea for Detection of Bias in Peer Review in the Center for Scientific Review’s America COMPETES Act Challenge competition (National Institutes of Health).
-They are now working as contractors for NIH to explore whether commensuration bias impacts the NIH grant review process.
+This work has been published in Science Advances and covered by the media, including by the Chronicle of Higher Education.